 2. Mickey’s Not So Scary Halloween Party (Magic Kingdom, Orlando Florida)

-This after hours, hard ticket event takes place on select nights from mid-September to the end of October at Walt Disney World’s Magic Kingdom.
+This after hours, hard ticket event takes place on select nights from mid-August to the end of October at Walt Disney World’s Magic Kingdom.
 Eerie experiences include a villain filled fireworks show, HalloWishes and a frightfully fun Boo to You Parade.

 The Sanderson Sisters cast their spell over the crowd with the help Disney Villains during their “Hocus Pocus Villain Spelltacular” show.

-Costumed characters, including rarely seen personalities like Jack and Sally (from “the Nightmare Before Christmas”) materialize along with macabre music from the Cadaver Dans.
+Costumed characters, including rarely seen personalities like Jack and Sally (from “The Nightmare Before Christmas”), materialize along with macabre music from the Cadaver Dans.

 3. Disney’s Halloween Festival (Disneyland Paris)